-Oden is a type of one-pot stew-type dish that is a very popular winter-time food in Japan.
+In a more technical sense, oden is a type of one-pot stew-type dish that is a very popular winter-time food in Japan.
+Like, considered to be a quintessential-food-of-the-season level popular.
 Oden usually consists of a few different types of fish cake, fried tofu, konnyaku (yam cake), daikon radish pieces, hard-boiled eggs and tofu-wrapped mochi all simmered for hours in a gentle fish and seaweed based broth called dashi.
 Ingredients can vary by region and occasionally things like beef tendon, octopus, and giant green onion pieces are included.
-Due to it’s warming nature oden is extremely popular during the cold months of the year and is often sold seasonally from food carts and convenience stores.
-In Japan most oden sellers will fill a cup with broth and the oden components of your choice, making each cup purchased a custom one.
+During the winter in Japan, food carts, stands, and convenience stores all dedicate themselves to selling the stuff by the cup.
+The cups are often customizable, with the attendants happy to fill them with only your favorite ingredients.

 On top of having a wonderful taste, oden is also fairly simple to prepare.
 While all the ingredients, from the broth to fish cakes, can be made from scratch, it is very common to find pre-made “oden sets” in Japanese or general Asian grocery stores.
 A typical oden set includes the full variety of fish cakes, fish balls, tofu cakes and mochi bags and takes the guess-work out of deciding which ingredients to include.
 Oden broth can also be purchased pre-made, either as a general concentrated dashi stock, or as specific boxed oden powder.
-Use the following recipe to make your own oden at home.
+Use the following recipe to make quick and easy oden right at home!

 Prep time: 1 hr